What You’ll Learn 📊

 Copy visual elements

-For documentation in external applications, you can copy the display elements also into the clipboard.
+For documentation in external applications, you can also copy display elements to the clipboard.

 Select the desired instrument and select from the Edit menu: